warexify/pornhub-dl/README.md

 # Pornhub-dl

-Download all videos of your favorite pornhub models and channels.
+Download all videos of your favorite pornhub models, playlists and channels and update all your stuff with a simple command.

 ## Setup
-You will need `poetry` for dependency management and venv creation: `poetry install --develop .`
+You will need `poetry` for dependency management and venv creation: `poetry install --develop .` The default config will create a new postgres database `pornhub`.
+If you want to change this, you need to adjust the sqluri in `db.py`.

+## Migrating

+Just execute `poetry run alembic upgrade head`.
+If you use another database engine/nam, you need to adjust the sqluri in alembic.ini as well.

 ## Usage
 The project is used by invocing `runner.py`.
 In combination with poetry this looks like this: `poetry run python runner.py`